JoeBarnett1224/NumericalMethodsCalculator/README.md

 I thank the owner of the YouTube channel Clear Code.
 His tkinter tutorial helped me learn how to create user interfaces in Python.
 Including the one for this project.

+I thank Liu Zuo Lin for his [Medium article](https://medium.com/codex/another-python-question-that-took-me-days-to-solve-as-a-beginner-37b5e144ecc) on how to evaluate Python strings as mathematical expressing.
+This helped me avoid the use of the _eval_ and _exec_ functions, which have been shown to be insece

 Note: To view this information in the app click the "Acknowledgements" button in the lower right.

 ___